 About Tine Thing Helseth

-Recent and forthcoming highlights include a concert tour to Germany and Austria with Andrew Manze and the NDR Radiophilharmonie Hannover; concerts with Vasily Petrenko and the Rundfunk-Symphonieorchester Berlin, Lahav Shani and the Royal Liverpool Philharmonic, and Kirill Karabits and the Bournemouth Symphony; a three-week artist residency with the Bodenseefestival at Lake Constance; and the continuation of a series of “Up Close” club-style performances, curated for the Manchester Camerata.
-The 2016/2017 season also marks Tine’s long-awaited debut on natural trumpet, which she will take up with the celebrated German period ensemble the Akademie für Alte Musik, in a programme featuring works by Telemann, Vivaldi, and Handel.
+Recent and forthcoming highlights include a concert tour to Germany and Austria with Andrew Manze and the NDR Radiophilharmonie Hanover; concerts with Vasily Petrenko and the Rundfunk-Symphonieorchester Berlin, Lahav Shani and the Royal Liverpool Philharmonic, and Kirill Karabits and the Bournemouth Symphony; a three-week artist residency with the Bodenseefestival at Lake Constance; and the continuation of a series of “Up Close” club-style performances, curated for the Manchester Camerata.

 Tine also continues embarking on regular tours with her ten-piece, all-female brass ensemble tenThing.
-An idea that started in 2007 as a fun and exciting project to pursue with her closest musical friends, the group have gone on to play to numerous European audiences (past festival appearances include Schleswig-Holstein, Beethoven Bonn, Gstaad, MDR Musiksommer, Mecklenburg-Vorpommern, Rheingau, Merano, Thüringer Bachwochen, and Bremen). tenThing make their North American and Paris debuts in 2017, with concerts in New York, Philadelphia, Minneapolis, the Wolftrap, St Denis, Gstaad, and I Suoni delle Dolomiti festivals.
+An idea that started in 2007 as a fun and exciting project to pursue with her closest musical friends, the group have gone on to play to numerous European audiences (past festival appearances include Schleswig-Holstein, Beethoven Bonn, Gstaad, MDR Musiksommer, Mecklenburg-Vorpommern, Rheingau, Merano, Thüringer Bachwochen, and Bremen). tenThing made their North American and Paris debuts in 2017, with concerts in New York, Philadelphia, Minneapolis, Washington D.C., and at the Wolftrap, St Denis, Gstaad, and I Suoni delle Dolomiti festivals.

 Tine has been the recipient of various awards for her work in classical music, including “Newcomer of the Year” at the 2013 Echo Klassik Awards, the 2009 Borletti-Buitoni Trust Fellowship, and second prize in the 2006 Eurovision Young Musicians Competition, to which Tine returned to serve as juror for the 2016 competition.
 In 2007, Tine had the rare honour of being the first ever classical artist to be nominated for a Norwegian Grammy® Award.